-This course is designed to provide students with the background necessary to analyze the requirements for business а network infrastructure and design network infrastructure that meets business requirements.
-Network infrastructure elements include: Network topology, routing, IP addressing, name resolution such as WINS and DNS, virtual private networks, remote access, and telephony solutions.
+Designed to provide students with the background necessary to analyze the business requirements for a network infrastructure and design a network infrastructure that meets requirements. business Network infrastructure elements include: Network topology, routing, IΡ addressing, resolution such as WINS and DNS, virtual private networks, remote access, telephony solutions.